jasonduncanwils/twitter-trump-vs-obama/README.md

-# Project Title
+# Project Title and Description

-This pulls the most recent 200 tweets for both Donald Trump and Barack Obama and analyzes which non-filler words are used most frequently by each of them.
+Twitter Donald Trump vs Barack Obama: This pulls the most recent 200 tweets for both Donald Trump and Barack Obama and analyzes which non-filler words are used most frequently by each of them.

 ## Prerequisites